-Notice an alternative approach is to use the trade shares estimated by the gravity equation.
+Note: an alternative approach is to use the trade shares estimated by the gravity equation (i.e. back out trade shares from the theoretical model).
 We do not employ this approach because it leads to some improbable trade shares due to the representation of countries in our sample.
 For example, in our sample, Denmark would have a domestic share equal to 0.99, with slightly more realistic shares for countries like Chile, Peru and Bolivia.
-See Appendix H.3 for details.
+See Appendix H.2 for details.

-G.2 Estimation of g{ij} with EDD Data.
+G.2 Estimation of g{ij} with EDD Data